Conditional nonlinear expectations: Introduction

 The systematic treatment of nonlinear expectations with domain $C_b(\Omega)$ (and its completion with respect to a seminorm induced by a capacity) started in \cite{denis2011function,peng2010nonlinear}, in particular with connections to the nonlinear Brownian motion introduced by Peng \cite{peng2008multi}.
-The extension of the nonlinear Brownian motion to measurable (upper semianalytic) functions was carried out in \cite{nutz2013constructing} and generalized to nonlinear L{\'e}vy-processes in \cite{neufeld2017nonlinear}.
-In the framework of robust mathematical finance (in discrete time), conditional nonlinear expectations where introduced in the seminal work of Bouchard and Nutz \cite{bouchard2015arbitrage} and successfully applied several times, see Section \ref{sec:sub.risk} for references.
-Further applications can be found e.g~in the context of (non-exponential) large deviations \cite{eckstein2017extended,lacker2016non} where the tower property (therein refereed to as tensorization) plays a crucial role, or the context of fully nonlinear PDE's where the tower property is the flow/semigroup property, see \cite{denk2017semigroup} and references therein.
-Let us also mention that if $\mathcal{L}(\Omega)$ is replaced by the quotient space $L^\infty(\Omega,P^\ast)$ with respect to some reference measure $P^\ast$, nonlinear expectations and their dual representation where already studied in detail due to the relation to risk measures, see e.g.~\cite{delbaen2002coherent,follmer2011stochastic}.
-In a similar manner, \cite{cohen2012quasi} works in a setting where essential suprema are assumed to exist; see \cite{maggis2016fatou} for the characterization of this (severe) assumption.
+The extension of the latter to measurable (upper semianalytic) functions was carried out in \cite{nutz2013constructing} and generalized to nonlinear L{\'e}vy-processes in \cite{neufeld2017nonlinear}.
+In the framework of robust mathematical finance (in discrete time), conditional nonlinear expectations were introduced in the seminal work of Bouchard and Nutz \cite{bouchard2015arbitrage} and successfully applied several times, see Section \ref{sec:sub.risk} for references.
+Further applications can be found e.g~in the context of (non-exponential) large deviations \cite{eckstein2017extended,lacker2016non} where the tower property (therein refereed to as tensorization) plays a crucial role, or in the context of fully nonlinear PDE's where the tower property is the flow/semigroup property, see \cite{denk2017semigroup} and references therein.
+If $\mathcal{L}(\mathcal{F})$ is replaced by the quotient space $L^\infty(\Omega,P^\ast)$ with respect to some reference measure $P^\ast$, nonlinear expectations and their dual representation were already studied in detail due to the relation to risk measures, see e.g.~\cite{delbaen2002coherent,follmer2011stochastic}.
+In a similar manner, \cite{cohen2012quasi} works in a setting where essential suprema are assumed to exist; see \cite{maggis2016fatou} for the characterization of this assumption.

 The rest of this article is organized as follows: All results and proofs for conditional nonlinear expectations (in a more general convex instead of sublinear form) are presented in Section \ref{sec:main.results}.
-Applications, the proof of Proposition \ref{prop:compactness.of.product}, and examples are given in Section \ref{sec:example.extension}.
-A summary together with basic facts about analytic sets is given in Appendix \ref{sec:appendix.analytic}, and Appendix \ref{sec:app.choquet} contains a sketch of Choquet's theorem in form of nonlinear expectations.
+Applications, the proof of Theorem \ref{thm:compactness.of.product}, and examples are given in Section \ref{sec:example.extension}.
+A summary together with basic facts about analytic sets is given in Appendix \ref{sec:appendix.analytic}, and Appendix \ref{sec:app.choquet} contains a sketch of Choquet's theorem as stated in the introduction.